Arnaud-PIGNEROL/Dataing/Questions.md

 # 4) Peaceland has likely forgotten some technical information in the report sent by the drone.
 In the future this information could help Peaceland make its peacewatchers much more efficient.
 Which information?
 ## We could add the current battery, to know when a peacewatcher will run out of electricity.
+We can also add the report hour in case the peacemaker officers want to find where a particular person at a specific time.